CaliGuy27/Tasker/README.md

 Along the way the code may get jumbled, be bloated, or be done in a manner that could be expanded upon.
 The intent is to track this and learn from it.

-This project will be used in conjuction with a Raspberry Pi to send/recieve data rom the client application.
+This project will be used in conjuction with a Raspberry Pi to send/recieve data from the client application.

 Language: Java
 Toolkit/Platform: JavaFX 8